A deep-water closure model for surface waves on axisymmetric swirling flows: Model validation

 \subsection{Comparison between full and model eigenmodes}

 This section is devoted to a side-by-side comparison of eigenmodes obtained from the linearized 3D Euler equations and those obtained from the reduced 2D system coming from the closure condition.
 The reduced 2D equations~\eqref{eq:closure_cyl} can be re-expressed as an eigenvalue problem, and due to the modal dependence in the azimuthal direction $e^{im\theta}$, numerical computations are required to compute fields depending only on the radial coordinate $r$.
-Recall that for the Euler equations, the corresponding numerical computations must capture fields in a $(r,z)$-domain with a deformed free-surface, as in figures~\ref{fig:closure_trapped} - \ref{fig:other_vortices}.
+Recall that for the Euler equations, the corresponding numerical computations must capture fields in a $(r,z)$-domain with a deformed free-surface, as in figures~\ref{fig:closure_trapped}-\ref{fig:other_vortices}.
 Hence, the model both reduces the number of space dimensions and removes the need to compute fields in the complex regions bounded by the deformed base free surface.
 This is a significant saving of effort.
-On a more technical side, a further advantage of the model is that one can derive a non-reflecting boundary condition for the model as discussed in Appendix \ref{appendix:model_NRBC}.
+On a more technical side, a further advantage of the model is that one can derive a non-reflecting boundary condition for the model as discussed in Appendix~\ref{appendix:model_NRBC}.

-In figure \ref{fig:commparison_3D_model_from_above} we show a comparison between the eigenmodes from the Euler and model equations for a radiating (at $F=0.3$) and trapped (at $F=0.5)$ mode with azimuthal wavenumber $m=7$, and in the case of the Euler equations, height $\hinfty = 1$.
+In figure~\ref{fig:commparison_3D_model_from_above} we show a comparison between the eigenmodes from the Euler and model equations for a radiating (at $F=0.3$) and trapped (at $F=0.5)$ mode with azimuthal wavenumber $m=7$, and in the case of the Euler equations, height $\hinfty = 1$.
 Here we show the modes in the horizontal plane (``seen from above'').
 We plot the pressure, or equivalently the height fields.
 The modes are complex, corresponding to rotating waves, and the phases plotted in figure \ref{fig:commparison_3D_model_from_above} are arbitrary.
 The modes from the model are nearly identical with those from the Euler equations.
 This is expected given that we have verified the accuracy of the closure condition in these cases.
+A more quantitative comparison between the two modes is given in panels (e) and (f), which show the norm of the difference in the modulus of the free surface height $\big||h_\mathrm{3D}|-|h_\mathrm{2D}|\big|$ as functions of the radial coordinate for the radiating mode ($F = 0.3$) and the trapped mode ($F = 0.5$), respectively.
+The absolute error is at most $0.1$ in the radiating case and about $0.05$ for the trapped mode case, confirming the accuracy of the model predictions.
+In addition, a direct comparison of the eigenvalues as function of Froude number computed using 3D numerics and model is given in figure \ref{fig:eigenvalues_and_eigenfunction_comparison}.